Token Search API FAQ

 - Specify relevant chains to narrow down results

-- Consider the default limit of 10 results
+for higher quality results - Consider the default limit of 10 results

 - URL encode chain parameters properly